top of page

 • Site Accessibility - Assess the site’s access points to ensure there is enough room for solar panel delivery, installation equipment, and ongoing maintenance.
 This avoids logistical challenges during installation.

-• Electrical Infrastructure Evaluation - Evaluate the existing electrical system, including panel capacity, breaker space, and proximity to interconnection points.
+• Electrical Infrastructure Evaluation - Evaluate the existing electrical system during a solar assessment, including panel capacity, breaker space, and proximity to interconnection points.
 This ensures the solar system integrates smoothly with the building’s electrical setup.

 • System Size & Layout Design - Based on the energy analysis, design a system that maximizes available space and energy production, while adhering to shading constraints and physical limitations of the site.

-• Financial Projections - Develop detailed financial models, including estimated ROI, available incentives, utility savings, and financing options to provide the business owner with a clear understanding of the project’s long-term value.
+• Financial Projections - Develop detailed financial models, including estimated ROI, available incentives, utility savings, a cost-benefit analysis, and financing options to provide the business owner with a clear understanding of the project’s long-term value.

 • Local Codes and Regulations - Research local zoning laws, building codes, and utility regulations to confirm compliance.
 Understanding these requirements upfront can prevent costly delays in permitting.